 José M. Blázquez is a practitioner and lecturer in media production.
 Previously, he held two postdoctoral research positions at the Faculty of Media and Communications at Bournemouth University.
 His work has been published in academic journals, newspapers and other publishing venues as well as screened and exhibited internationally.
-His monograph, ‘Participatory Worlds: The Limits of Audience Participation’, will be published by Routledge in 2022.
+His second monograph, ‘Participatory Worlds: The Limits of Audience Participation’, was published by Routledge in October 2023.

 Additionally, José has been teaching and supervising students at Bournemouth University (2019- ), University of Nottingham (2016-2019) and the University of Valladolid (2010-2011) and held research-oriented roles at the University of Granada (2010-2012) and the University of Nottingham (2014-2019).